 We fear spine pain more than we fear other kinds of pain.
 Backs and necks seem vulnerable.
 And yet most spinal pain does not have a serious cause.
 The bark of neck pain is usually worse than its bite.
 This article explains how to tell the difference.
-If you’ve been getting worried, this is a good place to get some reassurance.

 And there is one (hopefully obvious) situation where there’s no need to wait several weeks before deciding the situation is serious: if you’ve had an accident with forces that may have been sufficient to fracture your spine or tear nerves.
 I didn’t really have to tell you that, did I?
 Well, I did for legal reasons! 😃

 Several more specific red flags for neck pain: a checklist